 3) AIR PURIFICATION

-Ultraviolet light of the right intensity and for the proper duration of exposure does kill microbes and viruses including Covid-19.
+Ultraviolet light of the right intensity and for the proper duration of exposure does kill microbes and viruses including the virus that causes Covid-19.
 But UV light is the same as the part of sunlight that can damage eyes and tan or burn skin, so you do not want to be exposed to any UV lamp.
 For that reason UV air cleaning lamps are always encased inside metal boxes or inside the ductwork of a central heating/cooling or ventilation system.

-The unit installed must be sized according to the volume and speed of air moving over the lamps to assure that the airborne viruses are appropriately exposed to the UV rays of the lamp.
+The unit installed must be sized according to the volume and speed of air moving over the lamps to assure that the airborne pollutants are appropriately exposed to the UV rays of the lamp.
 This is the most easily available of the air purification systems.
 Regular maintenance is required to keep the lamps clean.

 If you have, or can procure, any corona discharge-negative ion machines or air cleaner machines with corona discharge, run them continuously.
 Negative Ions do kill bacteria and viruses – and if strong enough they have now shown they can kill corona-19 viruses.
+This is often referred to as Bio-Ionization.
 Corona discharge means that a high voltage charge is sent to a needle that creates a tiny lightening like discharge in the air creating negative-ions.
 It got its name a long time before somebody named a virus -- “corona”.
 Good corona discharge creation of negative-ions is the only way to avoid creating ozone at the same time.
 We don’t want ozone generators as they are corrosive to your house and your lungs.
 For a series of three articles on my site about Negative-Ions and health, follow this link.

-This one is complex but it is the one thing you can control in your house -- is Relative Humidity.
+This one is complex but it is one thing you can control in your house right now -- Relative Humidity.
 For a lot of detail about what is Relative Humidity, follow this link.
 The reason that viruses and flue bugs are more active at the beginning of the heating season, is that our houses begin to dry out with the low relative humidity outdoors plus the heat in the houses.
 When the spring brought in higher humidity, we got control of the virus, as we begin to heat our houses, the second wave more easily invades our dryer houses.

 50% is in fact the sweet spot where things are the least active with the least airborne transmission, and that includes Covid-19.

 Our problem is that most of our houses are not built to super energy efficient standards that could allow 50% RH in the wintertime without condensation and the growth of mold.
 So we generally sit at about 30% RH, and get dry throats but no sweat on windows and no mold.
+Follow this link for details on window condensation related to outdoor temperatures.

 So for the pandemic, bring the humidity up in the house, up to right before where your windows start to sweat Wipe the windows and window frames dry when they do sweat.
 Work to avoid mold, but keep the humidity up.
 This is a compromise for this year, work harder at controlling humidity at the upper limits, to give us the least active viruses.